What Is A Larder Fridge? – Kitchen Terms Explained

-It is designed to give the maximum amount of space for refrigerated goods, rather than freezer goods.
-Because of this, the temperature is commonly only able to be set between 1 and 5C.
+It’s essentially a fridge-only appliance, providing the maximum amount of space for refrigerated goods, rather than freezer goods.
+Because of this, the temperature is commonly only able to be set between 1 and 5°C.

 The combination fridge and freezer started appearing in the 1950s at the same time that supermarkets became more popular.
 Still, the larder fridge remained a common choice for many people.

-As with regular fridges, today’s larder fridge can include a salad crisper drawer for your fruits and vegetables, drawers to store deli meats, and sliding shelves for ease of access.
-If you make a habit of stopping by the grocer after work for your dinner’s ingredients, a larder fridge is a great option.
+As with regular fridge freezers, a larder fridge can include a salad crisper drawer for your fruits and vegetables, drawers to store deli meats, and sliding shelves for ease of access.

 If you love the idea of a dedicated fridge and freezer pair, for maximum dedicated food storage, look for appliances that match or go for integrated models to fit in with the style of your kitchen.